Lazerbeak12345/chaml/README.md

   - `Arr` If array is len of 1 and it is a number, then that number, else error thrown: `Casting error: Cannot cast Array to Int`
-  - `Str` If the string is what would pass for a valid in-line literal of any type (decimal, hex, etc.) then resolve it, elsewhise, throw:
+  - `Str` If the string is what would pass for a valid in-line literal of any type (decimal, hex, etc.) then resolve it, or else, throw:
   `Casting error: Cannot cast String(`insert string here`) to Int`
 - To `Arr`
   - empty, array len of 0